 Accessibility

-Accessibility statement for the North London Mental Health Partnership website
+Accessibility statement for the North London NHS Foundation Trust website

-This accessibility statement applies to the North London Mental Health Partnership website.
+This accessibility statement applies to the North London NHS Foundation Trust website.

-This website is run by the North London Mental Health Partnership which is formed of Barnet, Enfield and Haringey Mental Health Trust and Camden and Islington NHS Foundation Trust.
+This website is run by the North London NHS Foundation Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- listen to most of the website using a screen reader (ReachDeck)
+• listen to the website using a screen reader

 AbilityNet has advice on making your device easier to use if you have a disability.